carpentriesoffline/offlinedatasci/paper.md

 packages designed to create partial mirrors of the CRAN and PyPI package repositories.
 We use miniCRAN [@vries2022minicran] for mirroring CRAN and pypi-mirror for mirroring PyPI.
-These packages automate the download of packages including their full dependence trees and set up the local repository file structures.
+These packages automate the download of packages including their full dependency trees and set up the local repository file structures.
 These local mirrors can then be used by pointing to a local teaching server with the repository mirror or by individual users pointing to the mirrored repository on their own machine.
-The later use case is facilitated by offlinedatasci commands that can be used to automatically set R and Python to perform installs from a specific local mirror.
-By default users can access a preselected curated selection of packages and add more packages as needed without worrying about dependency management and file structures.
+The latter use case is facilitated by offlinedatasci commands that can be used to configure R and Python to perform installs from a specific local mirror.
+By default users can access a pre-selected curated selection of packages and add more packages as needed without worrying about dependency management and file structures.
 We focus on partial mirrors containing the essential packages needed for data